 Other challenges include such changes in society as new patterns of work and leisure and changing audience expectations.
-Within the arts community, there is increasing diversity, the number of artists is growing, and business models and career paths are changing.
+Within the arts community, there is increasing diversity, the number of artists is growing, and career paths are changing.
 Meanwhile, arts organizations are competing on the world stage.